Azel4231/zmk-keyboards-azel/README.md

 bash build.sh
 ```

-Then:
+#### Outside container

-* Put you controller into booloader mode, either via double-click on reset or configured &bootloader key
+* Put your controller into bootloader mode, either via double-click on reset or by pressing the &bootloader key (configured previously)
-* then (outside container):
+* It should connect as a thumb-drive automatically
+* Copy the firmware to the mounted nice nano:
 ```
 cp output/zmk.uf2 /Volumes/NICENANO
 ```
 * MacOS: /Volumes/NICENANO
 * Linux: /media/"User"/NICENANO

-### Old notes
+### Old notes (obsolete)

 When installing the toolchain locally you can build without a module.
 Assumes keyboard files in boards/shields/azelus3.